Updated on December 14, 2022 | 5 minute read

 Smart Bidding can save you the time of manual bidding, allowing you to set and forget campaigns and leave the algorithm to bid for you.
 Google has access to a vast amount of data that is used for machine learning, making it a good entry point for smaller businesses with a lack of campaign data.

-Similarly to Smart Shopping, Smart Bidding only offers limited visibility and control over the data being used to optimise campaigns.
+Similarly to Smart Shopping, Smart Bidding only offers limited visibility and control over the data being used to optimize campaigns.
 This can be frustrating when you’re trying to figure out a strategy on how to get more conversions.
 It also means that you can only set limited campaign goals.

 While Google’s access to a large amount of data can be seen as a positive, the data may not be wholly relevant to your target audience.
 This can then dilute your ROAS and the number of possible conversions.